Mindfulness and Psychotherapy

 In this article the author (Kati Yamanaka-Simpson) summarises the current knowledge available on the psychological processes underlying mindfulness, a brief discussion on some ways of integrating mindfulness in psychotherapy settings, and also brings to light ethical issues that may arise in the therapeutic room based on ethical discussions already taking place in the Mindfulness-Based Intervention community.

-Mindfulness and Psychotherapy Mindfulness has become the fastest-developing area in clinical practice (Pollack, Pedulla & Siegel, 2016).
+Mindfulness has become the fastest-developing area in clinical practice (Pollack, Pedulla & Siegel, 2016).
 A quick search on published scientific articles in 2016 alone resulted in more than 900 research papers (Harzing, A.W., 2017).
 More than two decades of empirical research have demonstrated evidence supporting the efficacy of utilising Mindfulness Based Interventions or MBI’s to treat clinical and nonclinical populations (Shapiro, 2009).
 Recent studies have also demonstrated that MBI’s can benefit clients suffering from a variety of mental and medical health conditions such as substance abuse, gambling addiction, human immunodeficiency virus, chronic pain, anxiety, depression, heart disease, psoriasis, fibromyalgia, cancer and trauma (Gill et al., 2014; Baer, 2003; Grossman et al., 2010; Shonin, Gordon, Griffiths, 2013).
 The Mental Health Foundation in 2010 surveyed general practitioners and found out that 75% of them believed that mindfulness was beneficial to their patients with mental health difficulties (MHF, 2010).
 Its ever-expanding list of empirically supported treatments is impressive and as Pollack, Pedulla & Siegel who are all, respectively, President and board members of the Institute for Meditation and Psychotherapy (IMP) in the USA, contend in their book Sitting Together, that mindfulness in psychotherapy is “…proving to be a remarkably powerful technique to augment virtually every form of psychotherapy” (2016, pg.
 1) and in agreement Gill et al argues that “Mindfulness practices and related ideas have become influential in the evolution of psychotherapy, resulting in new approaches to mental health treatment” (2014, pg.125).
 This new approach to mental health treatment also referred to as the Third Wave therapies (Hayes, 2004) began back in 1979 with Jon Kabat-Zinn’s mindfulness programme Mindfulness-Based-Stress Reduction or MBSR (Kabat-Zinn, 1982), followed by Mindfulness-Based Cognitive Therapy or MBCT (Segal, Williams & Teasdale, 2002).
 The MBIs have also expanded into the development of Psychotherapy approaches utilising cognitive-behavioral roots, namely Acceptance and Commitment Therapy (Hayes, Strosahl & Wilson, 1999) and Dialectic Behaviour Therapy (Linehan, 1993).

 Paying attention in a particular way relates to monitoring the focus of attention or ‘metacognition’.
 Metacognitive processes allow a decentring from thoughts.
 Allen et al. contend that by understanding that thoughts are transient mental events, and not always an accurate picture of reality, this can lead to metacognitive insight and relief (2006).
 Paying attention on purpose and in the present moment can enhance awareness about a wandering mind which easily gets lost into thinking, ruminating and worrying over past and future.
 “The mind wanders.
 Ideally, it does not wander so far that it forgets it is reading this chapter.
 But consciousness does have an inevitable drift, changing its contents moment by moment” (Weigner.
 1997, pg.
 295).
 Paying attention builds the capacity for concentration, and concentration aids clients to see the workings of the mind with more clarity.
 As the internal chatter slows down and there is less involvement with verbal narratives clients’ have more capacity to exercise choice in their behaviour.
 Without concentration, it is very difficult to practice open monitoring and compassionate acceptance, these are the two other skills necessary for developing mindfulness (Pollack, Pedulla & Siegel, 2016).
 Paying attention non-judgementally means that instead of thinking about or analysing thoughts, images, feelings, emotions, sensations, clients learn to be with them, bringing an attitude of interest, curiosity, and acceptance to the experience (Pollack, Pedulla & Siegel, 2016).
 “Of particular importance for psychotherapy is the attitude of acceptance: active, non-judgmental embracing of experience in the here and now” (Pollack, Pedulla & Siegel, 2016, pg.5).
 As individuals start to experience their self-critical chatter or the never ending ruminative patterns of the mind, these can overwhelm them, in these moments more acceptance is crucial, and this is introduced by exercises for loving-kindness, self-compassion and equanimity (Kabat-Zinn, 1994).

 It has been argued (Germer, Siegel, Fulton, 2005; Barker, 2013) that the most traditional ways in which mindfulness has been integrated into therapeutic work are:

 - Through the therapist’s personal practice, where the therapist cultivates a more mindful presence.
 “The mindful therapist can relate mindfully to his or her patients within any theoretical frame of reference, including psychodynamic, cognitive-behavioral, family systems, or narrative psychotherapy” (Germer, Siegel, Fulton, 2005, pg.18).
 Mindfulness strengthens the therapeutic relationship due to factors such as the cultivation of attention, compassion and empathy, therapeutic presence and a deeper understanding of suffering and the causes of suffering (Siegel, 2010).
 The therapist's qualities (empathy, warmth, understanding, and acceptance) and the therapeutic relationship are considered the “most potent predictor of a positive treatment outcome” (Germer, Siegel, Fulton, 2005, pg.57).

 2) Mindfulness-Informed Psychotherapy: the use of theoretical-frame of reference informed by insights from mindfulness practices, psychological literature on mindfulness, or Buddhist psychology.
 The direct experience of the therapist is a must due to the non-conceptual nature of mindfulness.
 Psychotherapists that use Mindfulness-Informed Psychotherapy do not explicitly teach clients how to practice mindfulness.